While future stories in The Penumbra are inherently entwined, they are mostly standalone.

 “What’s he saying?
 Does he even know we’re here?”
 Ginger asked, hand to mouth.

-Gloaming cough-wheezed and spoke louder and louder, more like a presenter, “–all those demons and angels, dancing across their pinheads, could they have anticipated such a fate?
+Gloaming cough-wheezed and spoke louder and louder, more like a presenter again, “–all those demons and angels, dancing across their pinheads, could they have anticipated such a fate?
 These cruel visitors, curious and hun-h-hungry, hungering,” he broke into a low, rasping cough.

 A sheet broke loose off the pile and swept into Ginger’s open coat.
 She glanced at it while Alex turned Gloaming’s chair toward them, his face ghastly in half-light.